 Amanda grew up under the arms of a great grandmother Live Oak in south Louisiana.
 Since then she has been enchanted by the magic and wonder of the plant nation.
 Amanda studied horticulture at the University of Georgia, massage at the Asheville School of Massage and Yoga, herbalism at Appalachian School of Holistic Herbalism, and natural spirituality from Rainbow Eagle and Sarah Bicknell.
 She continues to be a student and strongly believes that healing for ourselves and the earth comes with connection, gratitude, and love for the natural world.
 Amanda currently has a private practice as a licensed massage therapist and herbalist in Johnson City, TN.

-A traditional Herbalist and a descendent of the Menominee Nation and Founder of Cindi’s Sacred Garden, has been practicing her respected Native American Traditions with our plant nation for most her life.
-Opening herself to being a Student with Nature, Cindi has learned “hands on” to identify many herbs during all growing seasons and has traveled around the USA to indentify many different healing plants for over 30 years.
-Cindi went into business full-time in 1997 and has included organic and natural mind/body/mind products through her gifted knowledge.
+Cindi is a traditional Herbalist, descendent of the Menominee Nation, and founder of Cindi’s Sacred Garden.
+She has been practicing Native American Traditions with our plant nation for most her life.
+Opening herself to being a Student with Nature, Cindi has learned “hands on” to identify many herbs during all growing seasons.

-Cindi teaches many groups about herbs, growing, connecting and to healing oneself through our plant nation.
+Cindi teaches about herbs, growing, connecting and to healing oneself.
 Cindi maintains her deep connection with her Native Nation, learning and sharing with Medicine people the plant knowledge that needs to maintain oral traditions.

-He is the owner of Salamander Springs Farm in Marshall, North Carolina where he cultivates mushrooms as well as seasonal vegetables.
-While this takes up a lot of his time, he continues to be an activist and educator.
+He is the owner of Appalachia Fungorum where he cultivates mushrooms as well as seasonal vegetables.

 Rodney has conducted workshops on mushroom cultivation at the Organic Growers School, sells his mushrooms and farm crops at the Jonesborough farmers market, and sells through Madison Farms.